-Facility condition assessments are typically organized by building system, such as foundations, wall cladding, HVAC system, security system, and so on.
-Whether the issues are routine maintenance costs or wholesale renovations, a facility condition assessment enables building owners and facility managers to make informed business decisions about the future of their properties.
+Facility condition assessments are typically organized by building systems, such as foundation, cladding, HVAC system, security system, etc. Whether the issues are maintenance or wholesale renovations, a facility condition assessment enables building owners and facility managers to make informed money and business decisions about the future of their properties.

-Building codes and environmental regulations are constantly changing in response to new federal and state laws, new building technologies, and current social and political trends.
-Solar power, accessibility, energy efficient air conditioners, "green" buildings, climate change, and terrorist attacks are examples of recent events or new technologies that have resulted in significant changes to building codes in the past several years.
-Most older buildings are insulated, or "grandfathered" from such code changes, but only to a point.
-A thorough facility condition assessment will identify those areas of the facility which will need upgrading in order to comply with current codes and regulations.
+Building codes and environmental regulations are constantly changing in response to updated federal and state laws, new building technologies, and current social and political trends.
+Solar power, accessibility, energy efficiency, green buildings, climate change, and terrorist attacks are examples of recent events or new technologies that have resulted in significant changes to building codes in the past several years.